Procedures & Services

-Applications for these dormitories are accepted in December (for admission in April） and May (for admission in September).
+Applications for these dormitories are accepted in December (for admission in April） and May (for admission in September/October).
 Please check the bulletin board or the website carefully.

 Information on other private dormitories will be provided on the bulletin board and website as well.

 When renting an apartment, it is sometimes difficult for an international student to find a guarantor.
 The University of Tokyo has a system whereby the Head of the International Support Group, Education and Student Support Department acts as the guarantor, provided that the student meets certain conditions.
 If you would like to use this service, please apply to International Support Group (9:30-17:00, TEL: 03-5841-2530).

 All scholarship application information is posted on the bulletin board and the website.
 Please check it carefully.
 Recruiting is especially concentrated between October and April.
 For details, please refer to Scholarships.

 ・Japanese Government (Monbukagakusho:MEXT) Scholars (KOKUHISEI) / Japan-Taiwan Exchange Association Scholars / Gakushu Shoureihi Scholars

 For confirmation of enrollment, the Scholars must provide their signature each month within a specified term (usually within the first 3 days of the month).
 By providing your signature on time, the scholarship allowance will be transferred to your savings account within the month.
 For April and October, the allowance will be transferred around the end of the month.

 If you write your signature by the 26th of the month, your allowance will be given around the 17th of the next month.

 If you do not come to write your signature from the 1st to the 26th of the month, you will not receive any allowance for the month.

 ＊If you cannot come to the office during the certified term, please never fail to let us know beforehand.